dsidavis/DSIWeb/README.md

 ```
 ├── content           # Files that control the site's content
 │   ├── articles        # Posts / announcements
-|				├--Recent         # where markdown files of articles live
+|			├--Recent         	# where markdown / html files of articles live
 |			├--Past
 ```
 Under articles, there are two folders, `Recent` and `Past`.
-They are the categories of the articles and each article can only belong to one category.
+They are set to be categories of the articles and each article can only belong to one category.
+This setting is put in `pelicanconf.py`.
-`Pelican` generates index pages for articles under each category at `$SITEURL/category/$CATEGORY_NAME.html`.
+`Pelican` then generates index pages for articles under each category at `$SITEURL/category/$CATEGORY_NAME.html`.
 In which case, `$CATEGORY_NAME=recent` or `$CATEGORY_NAME=past`

 For more details, see the Pelican docs on [content][pelican-content] and